June 1st, 2011

 How To Lose A Pound of Fat Per Day

 Can you lose a pound of fat per day?
-No, that’s not a typo, I said lose a pound of fat per DAY not per WEEK.
-Yeah, I know what you’re thinking (especially if you’re a regular Burn the Fat Blog or Tom Venuto reader), but don’t get yer britches in a bunch just yet, just read the post first, THEN let loose with your comments…
+No, that’s not a typo, I said lose a pound of fat per DAY, not per WEEK.
+If you’re a regular Burn the Fat Blog or Tom Venuto reader, I know what you’re thinking, but don’t get yer britches in a bunch just yet – read the post first, THEN let loose with your comments…

-I’ve cut 8 pounds overnight to make a weight class in the past (in already ripped condition no less), and I have wrestler friends who have cut twice that or more.
+I’ve cut 8 pounds overnight to make a weight class in the past (in already ripped condition no less), and I have wrestler friends who have cut twice that or more in less than 24 hours.
 But that’s not fat loss, that’s primarily dehydration.
 It’s also very transient – like I said, “overnight” (and “overnight” describes how fast it comes back on too!)

 Weight loss and fat loss are not the same thing.
 So let’s get clear, in this post, we are talking about FAT LOSS.